05May

 24Mar

-Recruitment Consultancy in Turkey: A Market of 830+ Firms, but Where is the Strategic Depth?
+Recruitment Consultancy in Turkey: A Market of 830+ Firms, but Where Is the Strategic Depth?

 Recruitment consulting in Turkey has reached an unprecedented level of fragmentation.
 In the current Turkish landscape, there are over 830 licensed private employment agencies.